rssh/scala-gopher/README.md

-## Fully asyncronics implementation of go-like channels/selectors in scala
+## asynchronous implementation of go-like channels/selectors in scala

 ### Dependences: